BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

    your build system?
 How expert does the user need to be in the language to use the build tool?

 3. *How influencing*?
-My ideal would be to have a minimal number of additions to the existing language so that it would look like the existing language but with a few syntax additions to configure target rules for the build system.
+My ideal would be a build system that looks like the existing language with a few minimal syntax additions to configure target rules.
 As you'll see, the design of Gradle was significantly influenced by the Groovy language it is implemented in.

 We are still in the early days of the "adding a build system atop an existing language" paradigm.
 Gradle is an experiment in this paradigm.
 Thus, we can